jupyterlite/jupyterlite/docs/howto/python/wheels.md

-# How to ship additional pyolite wheels
+# Ship additional pyolite wheels at build time

 User-installable wheels can be included at extension build time.
 Wheel indices can be generated with the `jupyter lite pip index` [CLI](./cli.ipynb#pyolite-wheels) and then